swmpkim/tidyr_teaching_materials/README.md

 Mainly this repo exists because I updated the 03-Tidy-Data pptx from https://github.com/rstudio-education/master-the-tidyverse-instructors to incorporate the pivot functions, and I don't really know where to put it so it's available to others :-)

+## Files

+The minimally-modified version of the original is `03-Tidy-Data_updated-with-pivot-functions`, in both .pptx and .pdf formats.
+I made larger modifications for my own purposes; in case that's useful, it's provided as well: `shortened-and-modified-for-CERF2019_03_Tidy-Data`, also in both .pptx and .pdf.
+The full repository of materials for that training is available here: [https://github.com/swmpkim/2019_CERF](https://github.com/swmpkim/2019_CERF).

+## List of changes

-Here are all the places I made changes.
-I believe everything is correct and working (see "code checks.R" in this repo) but if you find any issues, let me know.
+Here are all the places I made changes in the minimally-modified file.
+I believe everything is correct and working (see `code checks.R` in this repo) but if you find any issues, let me know.

 `gather()` to `pivot_longer()`: